 Program Eligibility

 LIHI certification of low-impact facilities is limited to certain types of hydropower facilities located in the United States.
-Program eligibility is provided for in Section 2 of the LIHI Handbook (click HERE to access).
+Program eligibility is provided for in Section 2 of the LIHI Handbook available on the How to Apply page.
 The current eligibility requirements for LIHI certification are as follows:

 Facilities Eligible for LIHI Certification